Environmental Safety at MAX IV

 MAX IV provides small recycling bins for those Beamlines/Labs/Other areas that have need of such, according to the needs of the specific area.
 The fractions provided are Paper, Plastic, Metal (it is possible to separate Aluminum and Copper if requested) and cardboard.
 If your area has need of specific recycling fraction bins, please contact

 Due to a shortage of staff, these bins must be emptied by personnel working at the areas.
 They need to be rolled (the bins have wheels) to the intermediate station in experimental hall D and emptied in the containers there.
 Do not let waste pile up in the bins and create a fire hazard.

-There are larger containers for Combustibles and Well Papp in the experimental halls.
+There are larger containers for Combustibles and Corrugated paper in the experimental halls.
 Use these if you have bulky waste you need to get rid of.
 These containers will be emptied regularly by MAX IV staff.
 It is not allowed to mix Combustibles and Corrugated paper in the same container.
-The stickers on the containers show you where to throw Combustive and where to throw Well Papp.
+The stickers on the containers show you where to throw Combustibles and where to throw Corrugated paper.

 The waste paper baskets will be emptied by service personnel.
 Do not throw anything in the waste paper baskets that might harm the service personnel.

 Do not throw metal containers/glass containers/paper containers/plastic containers still containing compounds in the recycling bins.
 These needs to be treated as Hazardous Waste.

 There are recycling bins for batteries, aerosol cans and fluorescent lamps at the D hall intermediate station.

 Separate lithium batteries and normal batteries to avoid fire hazard.

 For all other hazardous wastes, read Routines for Hazardous Waste and/ or contact